GAME STUDIO · AGES 12–179 WEEKS

 9

-Online tournament and demo day
+In-person tournament & demo day

 AI this week: AI as debugging partner for the final netcode bugs, plus an AI-made tournament bracket card and trailer.